LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 I'll admit, I was a bit nervous `{self_doubt: 'Am I developer enough?'}` but ready to show up and engage.

-I can only control what I do, not what happens.
+I can only control what I do (the process), not what happens (the outcome).

 I committed to doing it all.
 Leaning into the conference as much as I could.
+Process on 1,000%!
 How?:

 - Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behind the scenes of my conference prep & perspective
 - Joined & participated in online Campfire discussions for attendees